 Carol’s history with Feeding Hong Kong started in 2014 when she joined the team as an intern helping with daily operations in the warehouse.
-As she worked with us her knowledge of both environmental and food waste issues grew and along with it her passion and concern for said issues.
+As she worked with us, her knowledge of both environmental and food waste issues grew and along with it her passion and concern for the said issues.
 For this reason, she decided to stay with Feeding Hong Kong as a volunteer during her time at university.

 In March 2019, Fai earned a well-deserved promotion to Operations Manager.
 This key managerial role increased his responsibilities across warehouse and fleet management.
 He has brought the same level of commitment and dedication to this role as to his others, and, just as importantly, the same willingness to learn.
 His next personal and professional goal is to build on his communication skills so that he can deal with a wider range of stakeholders, and to learn techniques for resolving disputes and motivating the team.

 Fai worked for over 20 years in the logistics industry with a particular focus on customer service, resource planning and cost management.
-Prior to Feeding Hong Kong, he managed his own transportation company, giving him valuable experience across many areas of the industry.
-Fai is a great asset to Feeding Hong Kong and positive influence on the rest of the team.
+Prior to joining Feeding Hong Kong, he managed his own transportation company, giving him valuable experience across many areas of the industry.
+Fai is a great asset to Feeding Hong Kong and has a positive influence on the rest of the team.